lorefnon/ts-pg-migrate/docs/cli.md

 }
 ```

-If a .env file exists, it will be loaded using [dotenv](https://www.npmjs.com/package/dotenv) (if installed) when running the node-pg-migrate binary.
+If a .env file exists, it will be loaded using [dotenv](https://www.npmjs.com/package/dotenv) (if installed) when running the ts-pg-migrate binary.
 If the .env file is not on the same level where the command has been called, you can use the `--envPath` option to point to the location of your .env file.

 Depending on your project's setup, it may make sense to write some custom grunt/gulp/whatever tasks that set this env var and run your migration commands.
 More on that below.

 **The following are the available commands:**

-- `node-pg-migrate create {migration-name}` - creates a new migration file with the name you give it.
+- `ts-pg-migrate create {migration-name}` - creates a new migration file with the name you give it.
 Dashes will replace spaces and underscores, and a timestamp is prepended to your file name.
-- `node-pg-migrate up` - runs all up migrations from the current state.
+- `ts-pg-migrate up` - runs all up migrations from the current state.
-- `node-pg-migrate up {N}` - runs N up migrations from the current state.
+- `ts-pg-migrate up {N}` - runs N up migrations from the current state.
-- `node-pg-migrate down` - runs a single down migration.
+- `ts-pg-migrate down` - runs a single down migration.
-- `node-pg-migrate down {N}` - runs N down migrations from the current state.
+- `ts-pg-migrate down {N}` - runs N down migrations from the current state.
-- `node-pg-migrate redo` - redoes last migration (runs a single down migration, then single up migration).
+- `ts-pg-migrate redo` - redoes last migration (runs a single down migration, then single up migration).
-- `node-pg-migrate redo {N}` - redoes N last migrations (runs N down migrations, then N up migrations).
+- `ts-pg-migrate redo {N}` - redoes N last migrations (runs N down migrations, then N up migrations).

 ## Configuration

-You can adjust defaults by passing arguments to `node-pg-migrate`:
+You can adjust defaults by passing arguments to `ts-pg-migrate`:

 - `config-file` (`f`) - The file with migration JSON config (defaults to undefined)
 - `config-value` - Name of config section with db options (default to `db`)